tetujin/AWAREFramework-iOS/AWAREFramework/Classes/Plugins/CalendarESMScheduler/README.md

-AWARE Plugin: Shared Google Calendar"s ESM Scheduler
+AWARE Plugin: Shared Google Calendar's ESM Scheduler
 ==========================

 This plugin allows you to schedule ESMs using a shared Google Calendar with your study participants.
 This plugin reads the events of a shared Google calendar.

 **Direct sharing**
-- Share the calendar directly with your participants" google account email address (automatically added to their calendar)
+- Share the calendar directly with your participants' google account email address (automatically added to their calendar)

 **Indirect sharing**
 - Participants subscribe to your public shared calendar (you need to give them the calendar ical address).